SIUKhaled/SIU-CS/README.md

 # SIU-CS
-This repository for course CS305
+This repository will be used by student in course CS305 Fall 2018